 The National Family Caregiver Support Program (NFCSP) provides grants to the states to support a range of programs that assist caregivers in caring for their loved ones at home for as long as possible.
 One of these programs is the Caregiver Respite Care program.
-These programs are funded by the U.S. Department of Health and Human Services Administration on Aging and are typically administered on the local level by the Area Agencies on Aging Network.
+These programs are funded by the U.S. Department of Health and Human Services Administration on Aging.
+They are typically administered on the local level by the Area Agencies on Aging Network.

 Caregiver respite programs provide trained caregivers that attend to the individual in need of care to give the primary caregiver time to relax and attend to their own needs.
 Typically respite care occurs in the family home, but can occur in adult day care centers or overnight residential facilities.

-Alone, respite care is not a solution to paying for senior care, but when combined with other care options such as tax credits, transportation assistance and adult day care, respite care might make the difference that enables a senior to continue receiving care in the home instead of moving into a residential community.
+Alone, respite care is not a solution to paying for senior care.
+But when combined with other care options such as tax credits, transportation assistance and adult day care, respite care might make the difference that enables a senior to continue receiving care in the home instead of moving into a residential community.

 The process for obtaining respite care differs with each administering agency but typically it works as follows.
 A caregiver contacts their local Area Agency on Aging (AAAs) and has on-the-phone pre-screening.
 This is followed by a home visit by a respite care manager that assesses the needs of the care recipient, talks with family members and may talk with their doctor.